jcass77/django-apscheduler/README.md

 django-apscheduler is dependent on the standard Django database [configuration settings](https://docs.djangoproject.com/en/dev/ref/databases/#general-notes).
-These settings, combined with how your database has been configured, determine how connection management will be done.
+These settings, combined with how your database has been configured, determine how connection management will be done for your specific deployment.

 If you encounter any kind of 'lost connection' errors then it probably means that:

 - your database connections have timed out.
 It is probably time to start looking at deploying a connection pooler, like [pgbouncer](https://www.pgbouncer.org), to manage database connections for you.